Fly Upper Computer Installation and Usage Guide

 1. Power Requirements

-- Power Standard: Requires an independent power adapter of 5V / 2A or higher.
+- Power Supply Standard: Must use an independent power adapter of 5V / 2A or higher

-- Prohibited Actions: Except for the specific models listed below, it is strictly forbidden to power the device via the 3D printer mainboard interface.
+- Prohibited Actions: Except for the specific models listed below, power supply through the 3D printer motherboard interface is strictly prohibited

-- Risk Warning: Insufficient power supply will cause unstable device operation, frequent restarts, and may lead to hardware damage over time.
+- Risk Warning: Insufficient power will cause unstable device operation, frequent restarts, and may lead to hardware damage over time

 2. Storage Media Selection